EberlyODL/phys010sjv11/double_slits_and_photons.md

 [ciscode|rev=1|tool=elmsmedia|item=2241|entity_type=node|render=display_mode|display_mode=image]

-From a wave point of view the interference arises because of small difference in the distance traveled between the two wavea leading to constructive and destructive interferences (review week on waves if unsure, this is important!)
+From a wave point of view the interference arises because of small difference in the distance traveled between the two waves leading to constructive and destructive interferences (review week on waves if unsure, this is important!)

 ## Double slit with photons.